 Google had announced their results of Project Aristotle.
-In Project Aristotle Google set out to discover what makes teams effective.
+In Project Aristotle, Google set out to discover what makes teams effective.
 Their most striking finding: Psychological safety is essential for high-performing teams.
-But Google were not the first to make that finding.
-In fact, tremendous research of this topic has been conducted over the course of over 20 years.
+But Google was not the first to make that finding.
+Tremendous research on this topic has been conducted for over 20 years.

 One of these researchers, Amy Edmondson, authored the book “The fearless organization” (affiliate link).